wimsio/coxygen/coxylib/readme.md

   Your *dev environment is your deploy environment*.
 Iterate in the browser and publish instantly.

 * **Built-in testing with Jimba**
-  Jimba’s lightweight, property-based testing and `j.log({ … })` instrumentation make desktop-class debugging possible in a web page.
+  Jimba’s lightweight, property-based testing and logging instrumentation, make desktop-class debugging possible in a web page.

 * **End-to-end flows out of the box**
   High-level functions (e.g., **mint + lock** in a single call) encapsulate Helios boilerplate while keeping low-level handles (Tx/Value/Assets) available when you need them.